 Section 5: Any Officer may resign their office at any time by writing a letter and delivering it in person or by United States Mail or by electronic mail by the officer’s Yale electronic mail address to the Chairman of the Rules Committee.
 Such resignations take effect immediately.

 Section 1: The executive powers and responsibilities of the Union shall be vested in the Executive Board.
-The Board shall consist of the President, Speaker, Vice President, Treasurer, Floor Leaders, Director of Development, Outreach and Operations Director, and Secretary of the Union, as well as the chairs and chairmen of the Parties or their designated representatives.
-All members of the Executive Board shall be able to vote on a matter before the Executive Board with the exception of the Floor Leaders, Outreach and Operations Director, and Secretary.
+The Board shall consist of the President, Speaker, Vice President, Treasurers, Floor Leaders, Director of Development, Outreach and Operations Director, and Secretary of the Union, as well as the chairs and chairmen of the Parties or their designated representatives.
+All members of the Executive Board shall be able to vote on a matter before the Executive Board with the exception of the Junior Treasurer, Floor Leaders, Outreach and Operations Director, and Secretary.